KirienzoEth/onchain-battle-pass/README.md

 * Run `npx hardhat run scripts/deploy.ts`
 * Create a step using `createStep` with:
-  * How many points are required to claim that stepp
+  * How many points are required to claim that step
-  * How many times the step can be claimed before it ruins out of items (Note: you will need to have the items in your wallet in order to activate the step later)
+  * How many times the step can be claimed before it runs out of items (Note: you will need to have the items in your wallet in order to activate the step later)
   * Is a premium access required to claim the step
 * Add as many items as you want in the step using `addItemToStep` (the more items in a step, the more gas required to activae and claim it, so be careful) with:
-  * The index of the step to which you wnat to add the item to
+  * The index of the step to add the item to
-  * The type of the item (0 = ERC, 1 = ERC1155)
+  * The type of the item (0 = ERC20, 1 = ERC1155)
   * The address of the contract of the item
-  * The token ID of the item (only used for ERC1155 items)
+  * The token ID of the item (only used for ERC1155 tokens)
   * The amount of that item to be given when an address claims the step
 * Activate the step with `activateStep` with:
   * The index of the step to activate